Zayn Malik: Public image

 Malik was known as the "Bradford Bad Boy" of One Direction due to his mischievous behaviour, scandals, tattoos, graffiti art, and rock star hairstyles.
-Malik had been a fan of tattoos since before X Factor, stating that he likes getting them and enjoys "the whole culture behind them".
-He revealed his first tattoo on his Twitter account, his maternal grandfather's name in Arabic: والتر (Walter).
-Since then, Malik has got several more tattoos.
+Malik has several Arabic tattoos.
+His first tattoo was his maternal grandfather's name (Walter) in Arabic: والتر.

 Discussing his possible solo career after leaving the band, Billboard editor Joe Lynch described him as "the quiet one in the group ... never the one to grab the spotlight during interviews.
 He typically saved his words for the songs, not for media soundbytes."
+A 2016 paper in Popular Music and Society discussed how, after leaving One Direction, Malik's public persona emphasised creative control and "rebellious, rock-grounded masculinity", in contrast to the aesthetics typically associated with boy bands.
+A 2018 piece in GQ emphasized his enigmatic persona.

-In Pakistan, Malik is often listed among notable Pakistanis of the diaspora.
-In 2011, he was ranked number 27 on Glamours "World's Sexiest Men" list.
+In 2012, he was ranked number 27 on Glamours "World's Sexiest Men" list.
 In 2014, Malik was voted British GQs best dressed male.
-In 2015, he was voted the "Sexiest Male in Pop" in a poll by British radio network Capital, voted as the "World's Sexiest Asian Man" based on a worldwide poll by the British newspaper Eastern Eye, voted second place in a poll of the "World's top ten bachelors" by Manchester's Crown Clinic, and ranked number six on MTV's "50 sexiest men alive" list.
+In 2015, he was voted as the "World's Sexiest Asian Man" based on a worldwide poll by the British newspaper Eastern Eye, and ranked number six on MTV's "50 Sexiest Men Alive" list.
 In 2016, he ranked fifth on Glamours "100 Sexiest Men" list.
+Malik has also been included on lists of the most notable British Asians.